 During four junctures in the megillah reading, the reader pauses, allowing the congregation to recite the “four verses of redemption.”
 They are: “There was a Jewish man in Shushan the capital, whose name was Mordechai, son of Yair, son of Shim’i, son of Kish, a Benjaminite” (2:5).
 “And Mordechai left the king’s presence wearing a royal garment of blue and white, a large golden crown, and a shawl of fine linen and purple wool.
 And the city of Shushan celebrated and rejoiced” (8:15).
 “For the Jews there was light and happiness, joy and glory” (8:16).
 “For Mordechai the Jew was second to King Ahasuerus, a leader to the Jews, and loved by his many brethren.
 He sought the welfare of his people, and spoke peace for all their descendants” (10:3; the megillah’s final verse).
 After the congregation concludes each verse, the reader reads it aloud.

 The reader also pauses before reading the names of Haman’s ten sons (9:6–10).
 Here, too, the congregation recites the names before the reader repeats them.
 If possible, the names should all be said in one breath.

 One who is stuck on Purim without a kosher megillah, and no synagogue in the vicinity, should nevertheless read the megillah—from a printed text or online—both Purim night and day.
 The blessings, however, are not recited in such an instance.

-Rabbi Naftali Silberberg is a writer, editor, and director of the curriculum department at the Rohr Jewish Learning Institute.
-Rabbi Silberberg resides in Brooklyn, NY, with his wife Chaya Mushka and their three children.
+Rabbi Naftali Silberberg is a writer, editor and director of the curriculum department at the Rohr Jewish Learning Institute.
+Rabbi Silberberg resides in Brooklyn, New York, with his wife, Chaya Mushka, and their three children.